Jahia/provisioning-tutorials/README.md

 Starting with version 8.0.3.0, Jahia comes with a provisioning API to facilitate the orchestration of Jahia environments.
 Its main objective is to automate the startup of complex environment beginning with our release artifcats, going all the way to "production", without requiring manual actions nor direct filesystem access to the Jahia environment.

-Primariraly aimed at containerized environments (Docker) this API is not tied to Docker and operate in the same fashion on a local Jahia installation.
+Primariraly aimed at containerized environments (i.e. using Docker) this API is not tied to Docker and operate in the same fashion on a local Jahia installation.

 ## In this repository